Motley Fool Wealth Management Insights

 Most investors define growth as stocks that have the potential to increase sales or earnings faster than the market.
 Value stocks, on the other hand, are believed to be trading below their fundamental—or intrinsic—value.

-What's this mean for your portfolio?
+What does this mean for your portfolio?

 The debate between value and growth heats up every so often, forcing investors to choose one side or the other.
 While over the last decade, growth investing was the place to be, more recently, value has posted strong returns in response to economic uncertainty before growth returned to favor.
 This is a typical short-term rotation that occurs.